 Kitchen Food Scrap Container

-The property manager or owner, or whoever pays the garbage bill, can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost, once annually.
+The property manager or owner, or whoever pays the garbage bill, can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost every two years.
 One will be delivered by the following service day, and placed in the enclosure.

 How to Contain Your Food Scraps for Clean Composting